Sundin/flux-test/README.md

     watch kubectl -n default get deployments,services

+_(Note: if you don't have watch installed, you can run the same commands without prefixing watch.)_

 From this moment forward, any changes made to the podinfo Kubernetes manifest in the master branch will be synchronised with your cluster.

 ## Access the service